It’s Time for Agencies to Stop Being Cobbler’s Children

 Can’t do that?
 Then have a lunch and learn every Friday.

 From 2 to 5 pm on Friday’s, it’s should be totally agency time.
-Write blogs, update your website, tweet, get smarter by networking, and connect with people on Linkedin.
+Write blogs, update your website, tweet, get smarter by networking, and connect with people on LinkedIn.
 There are many things to do.

 You need to be focus on being core and committed.